List of Judge Dredd characters: Goodman

+First appearance: 2000 AD #2 (1997).
+Created by Peter Harris and Mike McMahon.

 Chief Judge Clarence Goodman was Mega-City One's longest serving chief judge, and the first to appear in the comic.
 He was in the first ever episode of Judge Dredd in prog 2 (March 1977), although not named until prog 86.
-He was assassinated in prog 89, but returned in flashbacks in the story Origins (2006–07).
+He was assassinated in prog 89, but returned in flashbacks in the story Origins (2006–2007).

 Goodman was deputy chief judge of the United States, first under Chief Judge Fargo and then under Chief Judge Solomon.
-In 2052 each American mega-city ran its own justice department, and Goodman was deputy chief judge of Mega-City One, succeeding Solomon as chief judge in 2058.
+From 2052 each American mega-city ran its own justice department, and Goodman was deputy chief judge of Mega-City One, succeeding Solomon as chief judge in 2058.
 In 2070, after President Robert Booth started a nuclear war which devastated America, Goodman overthrew the president and Congress and took over the city; the other mega-cities became independent.

 Thirty years later Goodman was assassinated by Judge Quincy and others, on the orders of his own deputy, Judge Cal.

 Greel

+First appearance: 2000 AD #892 (1994).
+Created by John Wagner and Mark Harrison.

 Tek-Judge Todd Greel was head of Tek-Division, and he personally took over the Mechanismo robot judge project after the project's previous heads, Stitch and Quiggley, were disgraced.
 In 2116 Greel compelled Stich to give evidence against Dredd for having illegally destroyed a Mark II robot to sabotage their field test, which resulted in Dredd being convicted and sent to the penal colony on Titan.
 Immediately afterwards, Greel was briefly acting chief judge.
 However he was implicated in an assassination attempt on Chief Judge McGruder when one of his Mark IIA robots attempted to kill her and she had to be saved by Dredd while en route to Titan.
 Although Greel's alleged guilt was never proved, McGruder curtly demoted him to a junior position in Traffic Control, effectively finishing his political ambitions for ever.
 The Mechanismo programme was aborted, and Dredd was pardoned.
 Greel was succeeded as head of Tek-Division by Judge McGovern and then Judge McTighe.
 Greel later appeared in The Pit, running Traffic Station Alamo in the North-West Habzone: enforcing petty restrictions on other judges, his only remaining power.